lomky/dot-files/README.md

 Prefer `_local` to branching.
 If it's good enough to commit, it's probably worth having on other machines.
 #### 1.0.0 - 2019-03
 Began tracking version

+# TODO
+c/p getting unwieldly, probably should look into automated things at this point